 The Inspiration Behind This Mini Pineapple Sheet Cake

 So, how does a recipe come alive?
 For this mini pineapple sheet cake, the journey started with an unforgettable trip to Lubbock, Texas.
 I had the honor of being invited by the Texas Peanut Producers Board to their first-ever Texas Peanut Blog Tour.
 There, I met some incredible peanut farmers and got a first-hand look at the peanut farming process.
 Although I’ve spent over 20 years in Houston, this trip to Lubbock was a first for me and a truly eye-opening experience.

 When I returned, I felt inspired to channel the spirit of that trip into a new culinary creation.
 The end result was this delectable mini pineapple and peanut sheet cake.
 The addition of chopped peanuts gives a surprising and delightful crunch to the pineapple cake batter.
 The blend of pineapple and peanuts might surprise you, but it’s a combination that’s nothing short of wonderful.

 And hey, if peanuts aren’t your jam, feel free to get creative.
 Other nuts like walnuts, pecans, or almonds would work beautifully in this recipe too.
 The point is to make it your own and enjoy the process!

 Disclosure: This is a sponsored post on behalf of the Texas Peanut Producers Board.
 As always all opinions are 100% mine.

-For information on the cooking and baking dishes I use in our “recipes for one”, please visit our FAQ page.
+If you would like additional information on the cooking and baking dishes I use in our “recipes for one”, please visit our FAQ page.

 For examples of the dishes used at One Dish Kitchen, please visit our Store page.

-Pineapple Peanut Mini Sheet Cake Recipe
+Pineapple Mini Sheet Cake

 - 1 cup all purpose flour